upgautamvt/BlueSWAT/README.md

 ### Victim

-We integrat BlueSWAT with Zephyr and use the nRF52840 DK as the victim device.
+We integrate BlueSWAT with ZephyrOS and use the nRF52840 DK as the victim device.

 BlueSWAT inspection rules are at `ZephyrOS/zephyr/firewall/policy/ebpf_C_code`.
 To compile them into eBPF programs, e.g., to compile `conn_chan_map.ebpf.c`, run `./compile.sh conn_chan_map`.
-We have provided some eBPF transition rules at `ZephyrOS/zephyr/firewall/policy/ebpf_bytecode`.
+We have provided some compiled eBPF transition rules at `ZephyrOS/zephyr/firewall/policy/ebpf_bytecode`.

 1. Test the vulnerability without BlueSWAT.